juhovh/mocha-jenkins-reporter/README.md

 The environment variable `JUNIT_REPORT_NAME` is used for giving an optional name for testsuites, defaults to "Mocha Tests".

 The environment variable `JUNIT_REPORT_STACK` is used to enable writing the stack trace for failed tests.

+The environment variable `JUNIT_REPORT_PACKAGES` is used to enable package name to be represented by relative path to test.

 Example console output of the reporter: